215.404-71-5 Cost efficiency factor.

 (6) Subcontractor cost reduction efforts;

-(7) The contractor’s effective incorporation of commercial items and processes; or
+(7) The contractor’s effective incorporation of commercial products or commercial services and commercial processes; or

 (8) The contractor’s investment in new facilities when such investments contribute to better asset utilization or improved productivity.